Secrets to Successful Job Applications: Insider Tips for Crafting a Winning CV, Resume, Cover Letter and LinkedIn Profile

 - Highlighting your relevant experience and skills

-I believe that my skills and experience make me a good candidate for this position.
-I would be delighted to discuss further with you about the ways I can be a valuable asset for your group.
+I am certain that my qualifications and experience make me an suitable candidate for this role.
+I would appreciate the opportunity to further discuss with you regarding how I could contribute for your group.

 Sincerely,